-Viruses can be spread in many ways, including by air, insects or some form of physical contact.
+Viruses can be spread in many ways, including by air, insects, or some form of physical contact.
 Once inside the body, a virus typically causes an immune response.

 What is a Virus?

 Viruses are small infectious agents that replicate inside the cells of other living organisms, like humans.
-Viruses actually contain genetic material which accounts for their ability to both infect and replicate inside our bodies.
+Viruses actually contain genetic material that accounts for their ability to both infect and replicate inside our bodies.
 The typical virus is so small, it is difficult to see even with a microscope.

 How To Know If You Have A Virus

 A viral infection can take place in many different parts of the body; some viruses are mainly in the intestine, while others prefer the lungs and airways.
-With a viral infection, you usually have a fever, but other complaints can range from abdominal pain, diarrhea, coughing and shortness of breath.
+With a viral infection, you usually have a fever, but other complaints can range from abdominal pain, diarrhea, coughing, and shortness of breath.
 The most contagious time for any virus is before you actually get sick.
 There's usually a period of anywhere from a few days to even a week with some viruses before you even feel the first symptoms where you're actually starting to develop the virus and develop the immune response in your own body.

 Treating a Virus

-Unfortunately there isn't any effective medication to cure a viral infection.
+Unfortunately, there isn't any effective medication to cure a viral infection.
 Our body’s immune responses will usually eliminate the infection and protect us from future infections.
 Vaccines can be used to create and acquire immunity, but unfortunately, there are still viruses that are able to resist immune responses and ultimately become chronic conditions such as AIDS or Hepatitis.
 Antibiotics aren't always effective either because those focus on bacteria, not viruses.
-Ultimately, it may be best to come in to Xpress Wellness for an appointment if you feel you have a virus.
+Ultimately, it may be best to come into Xpress Wellness for an appointment if you feel you have a virus.